§ 3-117. Examination.

 (F) UBE passing score.
 The passing score will be established from time to time by the Nebraska Supreme Court.
 The passing score for the bar examination is currently a score of 270 on a single administration of the examination, determined by the scaled score on the MBE (multiple choice) weighted at 50 percent, the scaled score on the MPT weighted at 20 percent, and the scaled score on the MEE weighted at 30 percent.
 The passing score for the MPRE is currently 85.

-(J) Destruction of examinations.
-Unless otherwise directed by the Court, the Commission, or as provided in § 3-121, all examination papers shall be destroyed by the director 1 year after each examination.
+(I) Destruction of examinations.
+Unless otherwise directed by the Court or the Commission, or as provided in § 3-121, all test questions and answers will be destroyed in accordance with procedures established by NCBE.